ramosprodev-krs/mongodb-user-application/docs/docker-setup-guide.md

 3. Provide the user data in the following JSON pattern:

-JSON

 ```
 {
   "username": "your_user",
   "password": "your_password",
   "email": "example@email.com"
 }
 ```

 #### 4.2.
 Logging in with Swagger
 After registering, you need to authenticate to receive your access token.

 1. Access the **/auth/login** endpoint.

 2. Provide your credentials:

-JSON

 ```
 {
   "username": "your_user",
   "password": "your_password"
 }
 ```

-1. Upon success, the API will return a **JWT Token**.
+Upon success, the API will return a **JWT Token**.
 Copy this token.

 #### 4.3.
 Authorizing Protected Endpoints

 To access routes that require authentication, you must use the generated token:

 1. Click the **"Authorize"** (locker icon) at the top of the Swagger page.
 2. Paste your token in the field (some configurations require the 'Bearer ' prefix).
 3. Once authorized, you can interact with all protected resources based on your user's permissions.

 * * * * *